Brand & Business Development for the Hospitality Industry

 by Craig Melvin

 It’s fair to say that food writers mean a lot to me.
-I was a chef, mentored by Albert Roux, and am now a restaurant consultant and novelist on the fringes of the restaurant literati.
-My debut novel, ‘The Belle Hotel’ was inspired by AA Gill’s ‘The Ivy’ book.
+I was a chef, mentored by Albert Roux, and am now a restaurant consultant, ghostwriter and member of the restaurant literati.
+My novel, ‘The Belle Hotel’ was inspired by AA Gill’s ‘The Ivy’ book.
 I loved how that book essayed the food I was trained to cook, the people I worked with and served, over the course of twenty-four hours.
 My novel’s a salty romance set between a listing Brighton hotel and the great restaurants of London, from the seventies until the present day, run by a family with a remarkable resemblance to the Roux dynasty.
 Michel Roux has given the book his blessing.
 It’s a foodie ‘One Day’.
 Fay Maschler recently said this to Nigella Lawson about it:

 ‘If you are missing restaurants… this is ideal lockdown reading to take you to the soul of one.
 The agony, the ecstasy, the sauciness.
 Recognisable characters too.
 A roman à chef.’